illusion8064/sp-lab/README.md

-# Signal Processing Lab Resources
+# signal processing lab resources

-This repository contains MATLAB codes related to the lab of the 2-1 course Signal Processing.
+this repository contains matlab  codes related to the lab of the 2-1 course signal processing.

+## contributors
+priyanshi jain
+aanchal mundhada